apache/beam/website/www/site/content/en/documentation/sdks/python-type-safety.md

 For example, suppose you have a `PCollection` of key-value pairs whose keys are `Player` objects.
 If you apply a `GroupByKey` transform to such a collection, its key objects might be serialized differently on different machines when a nondeterministic coder, such as the default pickle coder, is used.
 Since `GroupByKey` uses this serialized representation to compare keys, this may result in incorrect behavior.
 To ensure that the elements are always encoded and decoded in the same way, you need to define a deterministic `Coder` for the `Player` class.

 The following code shows the example `Player` class and how to define a `Coder` for it.
-When you use type hints, Beam infers which `Coders` to use, using `beam.coders.registry`.
+When you use typehints, Beam infers which `Coders` to use, using `beam.coders.registry`.
 The following code registers `PlayerCoder` as a coder for the `Player` class.
 In the example, the input type declared for `CombinePerKey` is `Tuple[Player, int]`.
 In this case, Beam infers that the `Coder` objects to use are `TupleCoder`, `PlayerCoder`, and `IntCoder`.

 {{< highlight py >}}
 {{< code_sample "sdks/python/apache_beam/examples/snippets/snippets_test.py" type_hints_deterministic_key >}}